 Bradford has launched a new Child Exploitation Protocol and Risk Assessment Tool.
 This is now live and being used by multi-agencies working in the Front Door teams to respond to concerns about children potentially at risk of all forms of exploitation.
-Engagement events are planned in the near future to enable professionals to understand how this protocol and risk assessment tool will be used in practice.
-Please check this site for further details.
+Engagement events are now planned to enable professionals to understand how this protocol and risk assessment tool will be used in practice and are detailed in the flyer below.
+Please check this site for further details and watch the video.

 Family Hub prevention and early help: We’re changing the way schools and practitioners refer families to parenting or other targeted support.
 Find out more.

 Are you aware of the Dispute Resolution Process for Initial Child Protection Conference (ICPC), and resolving Multi Agency Professional Disagreements?
 Find out more